 A mortgage pre-payment fee is charged if you end you mortgage contract early.
 If you have a variable-rate mortgage, the fee is typically 3 months’ interest.
 If you have a fixed-rate mortgage, the fee is typically 3 months interest plus the interest rate differential.
 It’s important to note that you do not have to pay a pre-payment penalty if you’re refinancing when your mortgage is up for renewal.

 The mortgage discharge fee only applies if you’re switching lenders.
 Every lender set their own rates, but they typically range from $75 to $350.
 To avoid this fee, stay with the same lender.

 The mortgage registration fee, on the other hand, is unavoidable.
 It’s the cost associated with your lender removing the current mortgage amount from the title on your property and re-registering it with a new mortgage.
 The registration fee varies by province but is typically around $70.

 Finally, when you refinance your mortgage, you’ll have to consult a lawyer to review your mortgage loan, register your new mortgage and conduct a title search.
 This will result in some legal fees, which can range from $700 to $1,000.

-Once you have all your costs, it’s time to see if it’s worth it for you to refinance.
-There are many online calculators that can help you with this part.
+Once you have all your costs calculated, it’s time to see if it’s worth it for you to refinance.
+There are many online calculators that can help you figure this out.
 But essentially, you’ll need to compare the amount you’d pay over the course of your original mortgage, with the amount you’d pay over the course of your new mortgage after the refinancing fees added.
 If you’re still paying less with the new, refinanced mortgage, then it's worth pursuing.

-Before you do anything, you to speak with a Northern financial advisor.
+Before you do anything, we suggest that you to speak with a Northern financial advisor.
 They can double check your math, confirm the correct fees and guide you through the process.
 As always, we’re here to help—especially when it comes to saving our members money.